mui/material-ui/docs/data/base/getting-started/support/support.md

 1. Please start by [making sure it hasn't already been reported or fixed](https://github.com/mui/material-ui/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aclosed).
    You can search through existing issues and pull requests to see if someone has reported one similar to yours.
-2. Then, if no duplicates exist, [open an issue](https://github.com/mui/material-ui/issues/new/choose) in the Material UI repository.
+2. Then, if no duplicates exist, [open an issue](https://github.com/mui/material-ui/issues/new/choose) in the Base UI repository.

 ### New issue guidelines